 How did you find out about this job?

-Initially I was referred to this job by a former Career Peer Advisor, who directed me to the NDSU Part Time Jobs Board.
+Initially I was referred to this job by a former Career Mentor, who directed me to the NDSU Part Time Jobs Board.
 Here, I found all the necessary information to apply for this job, including job requirements, time commitment, and contact information for the individual in charge of hiring me.

 What is the most important skill to have to be a Career Mentor?

 To be a successful Career Mentor, you need to have good communication skills, as you will spend most of your time at the Career Center talking to individuals or a group of people.
 If you are an outgoing individual with strong interpersonal skills this is the job for you!